inkle/inklewriter-to-ink/README.md

 **[Convert your story on the inkle website](https://www.inklestudios.com/inklewriter/to-ink)**

 It's written in TypeScript.
 The main guts are in **inklewriter-convert.ts**.
-It's live hosted version consists of 3 files:
+The live hosted site consists of 3 files:

  * dist/inklewriter-convert.js (the compile TypeScript file)
  * index.html